Kilmacud beat Glen to win All-Ireland Club title

 However, a Shane Walsh penalty helped Kilmacud back into it as the Dublin side led by 1-4 to 1-3 at half-time.

-Four unanswered scores moved Glen into a two-point lead early in the second half, but helped by the increasingly influential Shane Walsh, Kilmacud overturned the deficit.
+Four unanswered scores moved Glen into a two-point lead early in the second half, but helped by the increasingly influential Walsh, Kilmacud overturned the deficit.

 Glen midfielder Conor Glass saw a shot saved by Crokes goalkeeper Conor Ferris and Conleth McGuckian fired wide in a frantic finish as the Dublin side avenged last year's defeat by Kilcoo to win their third title.